gitHu6-newb/FoldingAtAltitude/README.md

 chmod +x NVIDIA-Linux-x86_64-410.104.run
 ```
- if you're typing these out, after you write 'N' you can hit TAB and it will autocomplete<br>
+ if you're typing this one out, after you write 'N' you can hit TAB and it will autocomplete<br>
- (that command also doesn't output anything, so just continue to next command)<br>
+ (that chmod command also doesn't output anything, so just continue to the next command)<br>
  (also-also, if you opted for P100 instead of T4, you might be better off with this driver us.download.nvidia.com/tesla/450.51.05/NVIDIA-Linux-x86_64-450.51.05.run )

 ```